 3. Gifts for Facilities

-Proposed named gifts related to facilities are reviewed and approved by the president and the provost.
+Proposed naming gifts related to facilities are reviewed and approved by the president and the provost.
 Approved facilities naming opportunities and the required funding levels are listed in the catalogue of approved giving opportunities.

-4. Gifts for New Programs or Centers
+4. Gifts for New Programs, Centers, or institutes

 5. Additional Review and Consultation